o3de/sig-core/governance/Coding-Standards-and-Style-Guide.md

 `clang-format`: Will automatically format to these guidelines

-#### Placement of pointer and address operators in variable declarations examples
+**Placement of pointer and address operators in variable declarations examples**:

 ```c++
 void* buffer; // Ok